The Safer Cities initiative aims to build safe, accountable and exclusive cities, especially for adolescent girls and women.

 The initiative strives to increase safety and access to public spaces for women and girls; their independent and unrestricted use of public transport and meaningful participation in urban governance, planning and management.
 The initiative will aim to benefit more than 1 million individuals.
 A global initiative led by Plan International, Safer Cities is currently being implemented in five cities across the globe: Delhi, Cairo, Hanoi, Kampala and Lima.

-- 157 adolescent girls trained on self-defense and got certified by Parivartan Cell of Delhi Police
+- 300+ adolescent girls were trained on self-defence by the Parivartan Cell of Delhi Police

 - Over 200 safe spaces have been set up in intervention community with support from local stakeholders